 I understand that nothing is truly ‘rabbit proof’; if Peter Rabbit is hungry enough, he’ll consume just about anything.
 So allow the list of rabbit-resistant natives to be your guide for adding new plants to your garden — but also consider offering up some wildflowers, tall grassy areas or veggies for your bunnies to enjoy.
 Provide them with plants that you’re less vested in.
 Wildlife can’t go grocery shopping like we can.
 And even cranky ol’ Mr. McGregor can’t argue with that.

 Thank you to the following resources: Penn State Extension: Rabbit Resistance Garden and Landscape Plants and Native Plants Wildlife Gardens: Bunny Bustin’ Natives.
-Note: as of July 2016, Native Plants Wildlife Gardens is no longer active.
+Note: as of June 2018, neither are available.